Struggling to get a good night’s sleep? You’re not alone. Insomnia is one of the most common conditions in the western world.

 Your pre-bed pattern should be all about relaxation.

 Maybe you could make yourself a cup of relaxing lavender tea and have a hot bath before you go to bed.
 During this time, you can disconnect from all devices and even try a few other relaxation strategies to bring your mind into a state that supports sleep.

-Follow the same routine each night, eventually your brain will begin to recognise your signs, that it’s time to fall asleep.
+Follow the same routine each night, eventually, your brain will begin to recognise your signs, and it’s time to fall asleep.